msantana09/data-engineering-toolkit/README.md

 2. **Initialize .env files**

-   The project comes with several template files (e.g. .env-template) containing the default credentials and configurations for for the various services.
-The command below copies the default template files to .env files, which are ignored by git.
+   The project comes with several template files (e.g. .env-template) containing the default credentials and configurations for the various services.
+The command below copies the default template files to .env files, which are then ignored by git.
 You can then modify the .env files as needed.

    ````bash
    ./platform.sh init